Chapman

 Abstract Submission Policies

-Abstract submissions are open.
-The deadline to submit an abstract is 1 March 2023.
+Abstract submissions are closed.
+The deadline to submit an abstract was 1 March 2023.
 You are not required to be an AGU member to submit an abstract.
 There is no fee for submissions.

 Abstracts must focus on scientific results or their application.
 The Program Committee may decline abstracts with other focuses.